×

 Cubase Elements

 Ah, Cubase.
-Back when I went to college, my very first proper DAW was Cubase.
-I used it primarily for music since the free sampler/synth HALion is good.
+Back in college, the very first proper DAW was Cubase.
+It was primarily for music since the free sampler/synth HALion is good.
 Well, it was in 2008 anyway.

 Cubase Elements is the basic version of Cubase and is mainly suitable for voice projects.
 However, it does feature similar audio editing functionality to most other DAWs.
 It had the function of clip-based gain (which is the term for adjusting the volume of parts of the audio file internally, independent of the overall volume of the whole file) years before Pro-Tools, the alleged ‘industry standard’, did.
 That particular feature is invaluable for finely editing audio.
 Not many voice actors replied to our ad hoc online survey saying they used Cubase since it is quite an old piece of software, although it still receives updates.
 Voice actor Sarah Jane Rose was one of the few to let us know that she still used it.
 With many DAWs that can be very similar, the only significant factor influencing your decision is price and personal preference!
 Most people get one DAW and stick with it throughout the years since it is challenging to re-learn a new one after many years of practice.